 See the Changing of the Guard without the crowds, take a tour on the London Eye, marvel at the Crown Jewels, snap photos of famous figures at Madame Tussauds, or simply enjoy the street performers in Covent Garden.
 Don’t forget to book your tickets to the Sky Garden either.

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.

-What’s happening in London for June 2022
+What’s happening in London for June 2023

-When: 18 June, free with entry
+When: 17 June, free with entry

 Where: Tower Bridge, closest tube stations Tower Hill and London Bridge

-The Platinum Jubilee Party at the British Museum
+Family Events at the British Museum

 Where: The British Museum, closest tube Tottenham Court Road and Holborn

-Where: V&A Museum; closest tube South Kensington
+Where: The V&A Museum, closest tube South Kensington

-Family workshops at the British Library
+Family events at the V&A

 Book tickets for Buckingham Palace